Barbara Stcherbatcheff

-Barbara Stcherbatcheff (born 1981 in Chicago, Illinois, US) is an American-British best-selling author, successful communications professional, and copywriter who has worked for Swiss Re, Sika, Robeco, and other large multinational companies and media agencies.
+Barbara Murphy (born 1981 in Chicago, Illinois, US) is a British-American best-selling author, successful communications professional, and copywriter who has worked for Swiss Re, Sika, Robeco, and other large multinational companies and media agencies.

 After launching a banking career in the City of London, she started writing the weekly City Girl column in the Thelondonpaper.
 She regularly contributes to Newsweek and other publications.